-At the time of lodging the enrolment form students shall pay their fees for the year or for Lent (First) Term.
+At the time of lodging the enrolment form, students shall pay their fees for the year or for Lent (First) Term.

-Students who pay Lent Term fees only shall pay the fees due for Trinity (Second) and Michaelmas (Third) Terms by the end of the third week of each of these terms.
+Students who pay Lent Term fees only shall pay the fees due for Trinity (Second) and Michaelmas (Third) Terms by the third Friday of each of these terms.